BrandiBalentine/conference-schedule/README.md

 ## Installation

 * `git clone` this repository
-* change into the conference-schedule directory
+* change into the atlassian directory
 * `npm install`
 * `bower install`